Can this be a true story? It is

 ruins, near which was passing a funeral procession.
 The king of that

-country was following his father's coffin, and with the tears running
+country was following his father's coffin, and with the tears

 down his cheeks.